MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Invoke-Command.md

 $version = Invoke-Command -ComputerName (Get-Content Machines.txt) -ScriptBlock {(Get-Host).Version}
 ```

-Because only one command is run, you do not have to create persistent connections to each of the
+Because only one command is run, you don't have to create persistent connections to each of the
 computers.
 Instead, the command uses the **ComputerName** parameter to indicate the computers.
 To
 specify the computers, it uses the `Get-Content` cmdlet to get the contents of the Machine.txt file,
 a file of computer names.